CoverUp: Effective High Coverage Test Generation for Python: Approach

 \subsection{Verification and Continued Chat}

-Once the LLM generates tests in response to the initial prompt, \coverup{} executes them, again measuring coverage using SlipCover.
-This step is made practical by SlipCover's near-zero overhead: using \verb$coverage.py$, the only other alternative tool for Python, introduces a median of 180\% overhead~\cite{slipcover}.
+Once the LLM generates tests in response to the initial prompt, \coverup{} executes them, again measuring coverage.
+In our implementation, this step is made more efficient by SlipCover's near-zero overhead: using \verb$coverage.py$, the only other alternative tool for Python, introduces up to 260\% overhead~\cite{slipcover}.

 If the new tests pass and increase coverage, \coverup{} saves them.
-But, if they do not increase coverage, or if they result in failures or errors, \coverup{} continues the chat session, pointing out the problem(s) and requesting improvements.
-Figures~\ref{fig:follow-up-coverage} and \ref{fig:follow-up-error} show examples of those prompts.
+If, conversely, they do not increase coverage or result in failures or errors, \coverup{} continues the chat session, pointing out the problem(s) and requesting improvements.
+To continue the chat, \coverup{} sends another request to the LLM, appending the LLM's response and a new prompt to the previous messages.
+Figure~\ref{fig:continued-chat} shows how \coverup{} continues the chat; Figures~\ref{fig:follow-up-coverage} and \ref{fig:follow-up-error} show examples of prompts requesting improvements.

-Prior to executing a new test, \coverup{} looks for any Python modules used by the test that are absent from the system.
-These are typically test helper modules, such as the \texttt{pytest-ansible} plugin used to help test the \texttt{ansible} package, but could also be indicative of a module required by the program under test that has not yet been installed. \coverup{} offers options to record the missing modules in a Python \texttt{requirements.txt} format to facilitate making them available for a subsequent run.
+Before executing a new set of tests, \coverup{} looks for any Python modules used by the test that are absent from the system.
+These missing modules are typically test helper modules, such as the \texttt{pytest-ansible} plugin used to help test the \texttt{ansible} package.
+Our implementation offers options to install missing modules automatically and record these in Python's \texttt{requirements.txt} format to facilitate their use in a subsequent run.